Integral Models for Spaces via the Higher Frobenius: Introduction

 \begin{rmk} Unlike Theorem \ref{thm:Mandell}, this spherical model only works for \emph{finite} simply connected spaces (see also \S \ref{subsect:extensions}).
-However, it is the case that any simply connected space is a filtered colimit of finite ones, so one could model the whole $\infty$-category of simply connected spaces by pro-objects in Frobenius fixed $\E_{\infty}$-rings. \end{rmk}
+Of course, since any simply connected space is a filtered colimit of finite ones, one could model the whole $\infty$-category of simply connected spaces by pro-objects in Frobenius fixed $\E_{\infty}$-rings. \end{rmk}